Hyperandrogenism: Women

 Hyperandrogenism, especially high levels of testosterone, can cause serious adverse effects if left untreated.
 High testosterone levels are associated with other health conditions such as obesity, hypertension, amenorrhea (cessation of menstrual cycles), and ovulatory dysfunction, which can lead to infertility.
 Prominent signs of hyperandrogenism are hirsutism (unwanted growth of hair, especially in the abdominal region and on the back), adult acne, deepening of the voice, and alopecia (balding).

 Hyperandrogenism has also been observed to increase insulin tolerance, which can lead to type two diabetes and dyslipidemia, such as high cholesterol.
 These effects may have psychological impacts, sometimes leading to social anxiety and depression, especially in adolescent girls and young women.
 Paired with obesity and hirsutism, it can cause the individual to have low self-esteem.

 Men

-Administration of high-dose testosterone in men over a course of weeks can cause an increase in aggression and hypomanic symptoms, though these were see in only a minority of subjects.
+Administration of high-dose testosterone in men over a course of weeks can cause an increase in aggression and hypomanic symptoms, though these were seen in only a minority of subjects.
 Acute high-dose anabolic-androgenic steroid administration in males attenuates endogenous sex hormone production and affects the thyroid hormone axis.
 Effects on mood and aggression observed during high-dose anabolic-androgenic steroid administration may occur secondarily to hormonal changes.
-Many of the same signs and symptoms that are seen in women, such as alopecia and acne, may also be found in men.
+Many of the same signs and symptoms that are seen in women, such as alopecia and acne, may also be found in men, as well as possible differences in metabolic health outcomes.
 Enlargement of the prostate may also occur.